ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO-Install-and-Configure-a-Shibboleth-IdP-v5.x-on-Debian-Ubuntu-Linux-with-Apache-+-Jetty.md

     In the likely case Active Directory is set up to only accept secure LDAP queries, add the Certification Authority certificate (AD-CA certificate) to the IDP store, *before* the `ldapsearch` check.
 	The AD-CA certificate is needed to verify that the certificates shown by the Domain Controllers/LDAPS servers are valid.
-	A good guide to this check is _LDAPS Troubleshooting_ by Joe Kingsley: https://medium.com/@bluebeam/linux-client-to-active-directory-provided-ldaps-troubleshooting-75c3aa6480b3

 	In short, the commands to add the certificate to the store are similar to: